 Claire from Stapo’s thrifty Life Hacks thinks it’s worth thinking outside the box because sometimes an alternative is as good as earning cold, hard cash.
 ‘I have been a fan of mystery dining for years.
 In fact, I have completed 42 jobs for one company, enjoying food worth over £1,300 in the process.
 I’ve visited and dined at restaurants just like anybody else would, but afterwards, I’ve completed a report on my experience and I’ve been reimbursed for my meal.
 Sometimes I will get an extra cash bonus for completing a job too, as some mystery dining companies add a monetary incentive to encourage you to book; it usually ranges between £5 and £20 and you’ll get that on top of the price of the meal you bought.
 The amount I’ve received per job has ranged between £6.75 and £85.
 Sometimes I’ll get a job visiting a coffee shop and I’ll be told to buy a sandwich and a coffee.
 But other gigs have been much more lucrative.
 Oysters, lobster, rump steak and steak tartare are all dishes I’ve enjoyed during mystery dines.
 I’ve also drank fine wine, champagne and cocktails.’
 Read how you can become a mystery diner too!

-Money Savvy Daddy suggests taking advantage of free money sign up offers.
+Money Savvy Daddy suggests taking advantage of free money sign-up offers.
 ‘We’ve recently had up to £75 cash & a £75 Uber Eats voucher, but there are usually always new £10-£20 offers coming available & some pay you to refer your family & friends.’
-A great money-saving tip!
+This a great money-saving tip!

 13. Flipping furniture.
 Everything you need to know

 Qin Xie from Hey Money Talk recommends selling stock photos.
 It takes a while to set up but once it’s done, you’ll get a steady trickle of money through each month.
-The agencies take a big commission, but the more popular your photos, the more you’ll earn.
+The agencies take a big commission, but the more popular your photos are, the more you’ll earn.